Email is king and still is – a phrase that can’t resonate more truthfully about the current state of email marketing today for small businesses.

 Use bullet points: put important facts, numbers, and information in bullet points because it makes it easier for the reader to digest and remember the content.

-Use short paragraphs: Short paragraphs with space between each paragraph makes it easy on the eye for the recipient to read the text.
+Use short paragraphs: Short paragraphs with space between each paragraph makes it easy for the eye of the recipient to read the text.

-Once you got your content ready, the second most important thing in an email campaign is the placement and the words on the CTA buttons.
-Because CTA buttons are what makes the reader take action and click further for example to your Landing page or Special offer.
+Once your content is ready, the second most important thing in an email campaign is the placement and the words on the CTA buttons.
+CTA buttons are what make the reader take action and click further, for example, to your Landing page or Special offer.

-Write your CTA button in first-person with possessive words like “mine” “your” “my”.
-Be as precise as possible on what the recipient will expect when clicking the CTA button and use action words.
+Write your CTA button in first-person with possessive words like “mine,” “your,” and “my”.
+Be as precise as possible on what the recipient will expect when clicking the CTA button, and use action words.
 Tips on well-crafted CTA text: